brigadecore/brigade/docs/content/topics/genericgateway.md

   http://localhost:8000/simpleevents/v1/PROJECT_ID/SECRET
 ```

+This will trigger a Build and raise an event of type `simpleevent` which you should handle in your brigade.js file.
-If you do not wish to provide any payload, you can send empty POST data or just an empty JSON object (`{}`).
+Moreover, if you do not wish to provide any payload, you can send empty POST data or just an empty JSON object (`{}`).

 ---
 **NOTE**